HugoBlox/theme-academic-cv/content/en/past_editions/blank.md

 ## The Great Snowball fight is an ancient tradition, dating back to 2013.

-To give you an idea of what it feels like from the inside, [here](/gallery) are some pictures from the 2020 edition.
+To give you an idea of what it feels like from the inside, [here](/galleries) are some pictures from past editions.

 Below you will also find an interview of two GBPN fans, whom we shall denote by John Doe and Valanga90.
 May their insight enlighten you!